Jamie-B22/Puzzle15/README.md

 e.g. `python3 -m main`

 ### Run tests
-Execute the following command in the project directory: `python -m unittest`
+Execute the following command in the project directory: `python3 -m unittest`

 ## Have fun!